Deftones - Biography

 Now the band had a genuine hit to live up to, and attempted to do so with 2003's Deftones (Maverick).
 The album didn't blow any minds (and many believed that, given the band's evolution from Around the Fur to White Pony, their fourth album would be positively mind-blowing), but the group demonstrated a furthering of their ability to blend absolute metal assault with lush, dreamy textures, perfectly exemplified in opening track “Hexagram.”
 They joined Metallica and Linkin Park for the Summer Sanitarium tour, as Deftones reached number 2 on the charts.
 A break was taken after touring in which Moreno finally saw the release of the debut album by his side project, Team Sleep, an album that had been sitting on the shelves for nearly three years.
 Also released was the Deftone's B-Sides & Rarities (Maverick) in 2005.

 Terry Date, who had produced the first four Deftones albums and become a mentor to the band, did not work with them on 2006's Saturday Night Wrist (Maverick).
 Instead, Deftones enlisted the help of veteran producer Bob Ezrin, who had helmed albums by Pink Floyd and Kiss.
 Wrist was another successful outing for the band, and possibly their most experimental to date, but somehow generated a feeling of sameness.
-Critics and fans want to see if this five-piece can turn out another album as memorable as White Pony, if not more memorable.
-Diamond Rings came out in 2010, followed by Koi No Yokan in 2012.
+In 2008 bassist Chi Cheng was in a terible accident, which put him in a coma.
+The band soldiered on with new bass player Sergio Vega, releasing Diamond Rings in 2010, followed by Koi No Yokan in 2012.
+On April 13, 2013- Cheng passed away when his heart stopped suddenly.
+Sadly, he had been on the mend, in a semi conscious state at the time.